lgsvl/simulator/Docs/docs/sensors-distribution.md

 The current load balancing algorithm divides sensors into groups by their type.
 Master distributes sensors by counting overhead sum and assigning each next sensor to the least overloaded machine.

 * *UltraHighLoad* sensors are assigned first and adds 1.0 overhead to a machine.
 Sensors like `LIDAR`, which parses the camera images and performs complex maths operations, should be classified under this type.
 * *HighLoad* sensors are assigned next and each sensor adds 0.1 overhead to a machine.
-Sensors like `ColorCameraSensor`, which parses the camera images, should be classified under this type.
+Sensors like `RadarSensor`, which performs complex maths operations, should be classified under this type.
 * *LowLoad* sensors are assigned last and each sensor adds 0.05 overhead to a machine.
 Sensors like `GpsSensor`, which performs simple maths operations, should be classified under this type.
+* *DoNotDistribute* sensors are assigned only to the master machine.
+Sensors like `VehicleControlSensor`, which controls objects in a simulation, have to be classified under this type.

 As the master machine requires more resources *UltraHighLoad* sensors that can be distributed will never be assigned to the master, additionally master starts the algorithm with 0.15 overhead.